Loosper/sherminal/README.md

 <!-- expand this -->
 # Features
+* View another user's terminal session - you can click on the avatar of every user and see what they are doing *in real time*.
-* User file isolation
+* User file isolation - every user gets a clean environment, separate form everyone else.
-* User communication - send files
+* User communication - users can send files between each other for fast sharing of work.
-* Permissioning system between users
+* Permissioning system between users - anyone can request permission to write in your terminal session.
+A great way to keep progressing when one member of hte group feel stuck.
 * Full freedom of each and every user - the frustration with not having permission to install packages is gone!
 Every user's is free to do whatever they like.

 # Running